AN/FPS-16 Instrumentation Radar: Classification of radar systems

+Thus, the "AN/FPS-16" designation represents the 16th design of an Army-Navy “Fixed, Radar, Search” electronic device.

 FPS-16 Monopulse Tracking Radar

 The first monopulse radar was developed at the Naval Research Laboratory (NRL) in 1943 to overcome the angular limitations of existing designs.
 The monopulse technique makes angular determinations simultaneously on each individual received pulse.
 This improvement in radar technology provides a tenfold increase in angular accuracy over previous fire and missile control radars at longer ranges.
 The monopulse radar is now the basis for all modern tracking and missile control radars.
 Although monopulse radar was developed independently and secretly in several countries, Robert Morris Page at the NRL is generally credited with the invention and holds the U.S. patent on this technique.

 The monopulse technique was first applied to the Nike-Ajax missile system, an early U.S. continental air defense weapon.
 Many improvements were made to provide a more compact and efficient monopulse antenna feed and lobe comparison waveguide circuitry, such that monopulse tracking radar became the generally accepted tracking radar system for military and civilian agencies, such as NASA and the FAA.

 The NRL's work on monopulse radars eventually led to the AN/FPS-16, developed jointly by NRL and RCA as the first radar designed especially for missile ranges.
 The AN/FPS-16 was used to guide the first U.S. space satellite launches, Explorer 1 and Vanguard 1, at Cape Canaveral in 1958.